ef3d0c3e/png_data/README.md

  * `output.png` the resulting PNG file
  * `"(.tar) archive"` an optional comment

+**Additional Options**
+ * `-s|--seed TXT` Sets the random seed for determining the payload blocks.
+By default the random seed is "WIDTHxHEIGHT" where WIDTH and HEIGHT are the original image's dimensions.
+ * `-n|--entropy` Fills unused payload blocks with random data that tries to match the payload's entropy.
+This feature is experimental and may not fully protect against entropy based steganography-detection.
+We highlihy recommend that the payload has maximal entropy, which can be achieved by compressing it.

 ### Decoding an image
 `png_embed -l lo2 -d image.png -o embed.tar`
 Where: